When did you first start writing?

 Do you remember the first story you ever wrote?

-It was about a rodeo clown and a girl that falls into the arena and in the direct path of a charging bull.
+It was about a rodeo clown and a young woman he saves that falls into the arena and in the direct path of a charging bull.
 Very lost and lonely people, which I can see now was inspired by clinical depression when I was a teen.
 It was a good story, but, alas, it is lost in the passage of time.
 No worries, I have new stories just waiting to see the light of day.

 Where did you grow up, and how did this influence your writing?